neuralmagic/deepsparse/README.md

 ```

 #### Additional Resources
-- Checkout the [Use Cases Page](docs/use-cases) for more details on supported tasks.
+- Check out the [Use Cases Page](docs/use-cases) for more details on supported tasks.
-- Checkout the [Pipelines User Guide](docs/user-guide/deepsparse-pipelines.md) for more usage details.
+- Check out the [Pipelines User Guide](docs/user-guide/deepsparse-pipelines.md) for more usage details.

 ### DeepSparse Server